GSG Excellence Awards

 • Collaboration

-This award is bestowed upon those students that exhibit in their respective fields of study the highest degree of scholarship as defined by the UC2019 Academic Master Plan, “Through experiential education and research, we will build rigorous learning experiences that will integrate theory and practice, produce a sense of contextual complexity and community engagement, and create learning that is exceptionally self-directed, integrative and transformational."
+This award is bestowed upon those students that exhibit in their respective fields of study the highest degree of scholarship, defined as: “Through experiential education and research, we will build rigorous learning experiences that will integrate theory and practice, produce a sense of contextual complexity and community engagement, and create learning that is exceptionally self-directed, integrative and transformational."

 Included in the nomination should be a narrative explaining the outstanding contributions that the graduate student has made toward the above principles.
 There are three awards in this category for students in different disciplines: